 The following are responses to Frequently Asked Questions about applying to our program that you may find helpful:

 - How do I apply?
-Applications are accepted through the Electronic Residency Application System (ERAS).
+Applications are ONLY accepted through the Electronic Residency Application System (ERAS).
+Applications submitted directly to the Program Director or Program Manager will not be accepted.

 - How many letters of recommendation do you require?
-Three.
+Three (3)

 - What is the time frame for applying?
-Applications are accepted from August through January.
+Applications are accepted as soon as ERAS is open for applications, through December 1, 2018.

 - Do you accept international graduates?
-This application year, the program is unable to sponsor those applicants needing visas.
+At this time, the program is unable to sponsor those applicants needing visas.

 - Do you offer observerships/audition rotations?
 No, at this time we are unable to accommodate observerships/audition rotations.